jooy2/vitepress-i18n/README.md

 - English: `en`
 - Korean: `ko`

+If a `rootLocale` value is specified, set the language key to `root` if the label language and the `rootLocale` value are the same.
+In the remaining areas, it does not need to be specified as `root`.

 It will then use the same parameters that VitePress already uses.
 Note, however, that you must declare custom values for each of the keys you specify in `defineLocales`.

 ## Methods: `generateI18nLocale`